whyoleg/cryptography-kotlin/PLANS.md

     * scrypt (prf)
     * brcypt (prf)
     * CMAC (mac) - how to configure it? check BC and OpenSSL
     * Blowfish (cipher), Blake (hash) - try to find some implementations (?)
     * TOTP/HOTP (otp)
+    * AES-CTR (cipher)
+        * TBD: how API for it should look like regarding IV/Nonce/Counter - looks like better to be implicitly provided
+    * SHAKE (hash)
+    * Ed25519 curve
 * Engines
     * CryptoKit engine
     * Windows CNG engine
     * watchos/tvos: OpenSSL3/Apple
+    * OpenSSL3 update static to 3.1
         * Engine builder DSL + decide on how to better handle providers inside engine (lazy, cache, etc)
+    * add testing on JDK + conscrypt
 * Tests
     * Add assertion in compatibility tests on number of tested combinations
     * write MORE tests for failures - decide on how to better test everything, specifically failures and exeptional situations
     * Integrate with https://github.com/google/wycheproof to test against test vectors (more tests here https://github.com/pyca/cryptography/blob/main/docs/development/test-vectors.rst)
     * add some tracking on which combinations of tests are executed...
+    * better caching in tests (ciphers/signature* like keys)
+    * rework testtool to use WebSockets
+    * setup testing of OpenSSL provider over multiple minor versions
+        * update static to version 3.1.x (while leaving dynamic to 3.0.x)
+        * setup testing over 3.0.x and 3.1.x dynamically
+    * decide on how additional android tests should be run (cryptography-random tests only for now)
 * Infrastructure:
     * setup Dependabot/Renovate
     * setup kover merged report